14 Magical Holiday Activities in Central Massachusetts

 Many towns throughout Central Mass will be holding official tree lightings.
 Here’s just a few examples:

-• Kelly Square in Worcester is having a tree lighting extravaganza on Saturday, December 4th, 2021.
-In addition to the lighting itself, they’ll have meet and greets with Santa Claus, horse drawn wagon rides, and an appearance by the Grinch.
-Table Talk will be there with free mini pie samples, and Polar will be providing seltzer samples.
+- Kelly Square in Worcester is having a tree lighting extravaganza on Saturday, December 6th, 2025.
+In addition to the lighting itself, they’ll have meet and greets with Santa Claus, horse drawn wagon rides, and appearances by the Grinch, Rudolph, and others.
+Local businesses will be there with giveaways, food tastings, and beverages!
+And Dunkin will be serving up hot chocolate.

-• Concord’s tree lighting will take place on December 5th, 2021.
-The event will feature a parade, entertainment, and Santa will making his way to the tree on a fire truck.
+- Concord’s tree lighting will take place on December 7th, 2025 from 3-6pm.
+The event will feature a parade, Santa on a fire truck, entertainment, and live music.

 Check with your own local town to see if they offer a tree lighting event.